Eschatologue/CM_wiki/docs/spells/3rd-level.md

 **Components:** V, S, M (a tiny ball of bat guano and sulfur)
 **Duration:** Instantaneous

 A bright streak flashes from your pointing finger to a point you choose within range and then blossoms with a low roar into an explosion of flame.
-Each creature in a 20-foot-radius sphere centered on that point must make a Dexterity Saving Throw.
+Each creature in a 20-foot-radius sphere centered on that point must make a Dexterity :d20-save: **Saving Throw**.
 A target takes 8d6 fire damage on a failed save, or half as much damage on a successful one.

 The fire spreads around corners.
 It ignites flammable objects in the area that aren't being worn or carried.